Robin Scherbatsky

 Robin Charles Scherbatsky Jr. is a fictional character created by Carter Bays and Craig Thomas for the CBS television series How I Met Your Mother, portrayed by Cobie Smulders.

-Robin is the on and off love interest of Barney Stinson (Neil Patrick Harris) and Ted Mosby (Josh Radnor), and a close friend to Lily Aldrin (Alyson Hannigan) and Marshall Eriksen (Jason Segel).
+Robin is the on and off love interest of Ted Mosby (Josh Radnor) and Barney Stinson (Neil Patrick Harris), and a close friend to Lily Aldrin (Alyson Hannigan) and Marshall Eriksen (Jason Segel).

 Development

 The creators of How I Met Your Mother, Carter Bays and Craig Thomas, always intended for Robin Scherbatsky not to be "The Mother" of Ted Mosby's children.
-Rather, Ted perceives Robin as the perfect woman, but "it’s [still] not his final love story."
+Rather, Ted perceives Robin as the perfect woman, but "it's still not his final love story."
 Bays and Thomas have said that "a pretty famous actress" turned down the role of Robin; they revealed in February 2014 that it was Jennifer Love Hewitt.

 They then cast Cobie Smulders, an unknown actress at the time.
-Bays and Thomas later said: "Thank God we did for a million reasons... when Ted’s seeing her for the first time, America’s seeing her for the first time – the intriguingness of that propelled the show going forward and kept the show alive."
+Bays and Thomas later said: "Thank God we did for a million reasons... when Ted's seeing her for the first time, America's seeing her for the first time – the intriguingness of that propelled the show going forward and kept the show alive."